Looking for hiking around Prague? We recommend Bohemian Switzerland

-Home to Bohemian-Saxon Switzerland National Park and some of the best hiking the Czech Republic has to offer, you won’t want to pass up getting up close and personal with such stunning landscapes.
 When it seems like there are endless kilometers of trails to choose from, it’s hard to say which is our favorite.
-Regardless, the accessibility of its best features coupled with a diverse selection of trails, it is a park for outdoor enthusiasts of all kinds.
+Regardless, the accessibility of its best features coupled with a diverse selection of trails, it is a park for outdoor enthusiasts of all kinds and fitness conditions.

 It’s hard to say which is the most iconic scene from the region.
 Perhaps the location which gave the park it’s namesake – Switzerland is one of them.
-Home to the Bastei bridge, an accessible trail combs the tops of the sandstone allowing visitors to make their way down onto the bridge, fortress and other various view points with minimal effort.
+Home to the Bastei bridge, an accessible trail combs the tops of the sandstone allowing visitors to make their way down onto the bridge, fortress and other various viewpoints with minimal effort.
 Looking for more of a challenge?
-Try climbing up from the river below, a 194 meters rise in few kilometers.
+Try climbing up from the river below, a 194 meters (636 ft.) rise in few kilometers.

 Looking for a bit of a challenge?
-Gabriela’s trail leads to what might be the most identifiable landmark in Bohemian Switzeralnd – Pravcicka Brana.
-The end of the six kilometer hike rewards its explorers with views of this stunning natural arch.
+Gabriela’s trail leads to what might be the most identifiable landmark in Bohemian Switzerland – Pravcicka Brana.
+The end of the six-kilometer hike rewards its explorers with views of this stunning natural arch.
 Take this trail in autumn and you will certainly be greeted with warmly-colored fall foliage as you meander in and out of the sandstone cliffs that make the national park so special.

 Another off-the-beaten-path trail ideal for the more adventurous is the ascent up to Mariina Skala, or Mary’s Rock.
 While not the vertical climb to Šaunštejn, it’s not exactly a walk in the park either.
 Like Šaunštejn, it is also worth the view that looks to the horizon and into the valleys below.

-We love that Bohemian Switzerland has something for just about everyone to enjoy.
+Bohemian Switzerland has something for just about everyone to enjoy.
+Its location near Prague is making the region ideal for a day trip during your stay in the golden city.
 The trails are as diverse as the landscape, making this region dynamic.
-A day trip to the Czech nature from the golden city gives you a real contrast of what the Czech Republic is all about.
+Experiencing Czech nature gives you a real contrast of what the Czech Republic is all about.